CoLoDot/Pur_beurre/README.md

 **Pur Beurre is a school project to learn Django**

-*This is a web application, please got to http://vivelegras.herokuapp.com*
+*This is a web application, please go to http://vivelegras.herokuapp.com*

 ![Pur_beurre Screenshot](https://github.com/CoLoDot/Pur_beurre/blob/master/screenshot_pur_beurre.png)
 **What is it ?**